 Go back to normal view

-To take full advantage of this display you must visit Malvern Priory and walk round with the "Tour of Great Malvern Priory" in your hand.
-The "Tour" guide is available from the Priory bookshop for £2.50.
+To take full advantage of this display you must visit Malvern Priory and walk round with the "Tour of the Stained Glass of Malvern Priory" in your hand.
+This guide is available from the Priory bookshop for £5.00.

 When you walk into the Priory you cannot help but be impressed by the East window, the largest in any parish church in England.
 The effect can be seen in the picture on the right.
 Behind you and not properly visible, until you walk forward and turn round, is the West window given by Richard of Gloucester in the 1480s.
 Originally called the 'doom' window, it depicted the day of Judgement.